Generalized Tchebyshev triangulations: A general real-rootedness result

 on the interval $[-1,1]$.
 Equality is only possible when $x=0$. \end{proposition} \begin{proof} Assume, by way of contradiction, that

 holds for some $x\in [-1,1]\setminus \{0\}$.
 Then, by the triangle inequality, we also have

 Using (\ref{eq:Taq}) with $n=1$ yields

-Since we excluded the possibility of $x=0$, we obtain that the sign of $\alpha_0(x)q_0(x)$ must equal the sign of $x$.
+Since we excluded the possibility of $x=0$, we obtain that the sign of $\alpha_0(x)q_0(x)$ must equal to the sign of $x$.
 Using (\ref{eq:alphaj}) and the Vi\`ete formulas associated to the characteristic equation (\ref{eq:char}) it is easy to derive the following formula:

-On the left hand side, $\alpha_1(x)\alpha_2(x)=||\alpha_1(x)||^2$ is positive by Corollary~\ref{cor:a/x}.
+On the left hand side, $\alpha_1(x)\alpha_2(x)=\|\alpha_1(x)\|^2$ is positive by Corollary~\ref{cor:a/x}.
 The right hand side is also positive.
 We obtain that $\alpha_0(x)$ must be positive and thus the sign of $x$ must also equal the sign of $q_0(x)$.
-Since we also have $3m-e\geq 0$ (by Lemma \ref{lem:em}), using (\ref{eq:alphaj}) we may write
+Since we also have $3m-e\geq 0$ (see Remark~\ref{rem:e3m}), using (\ref{eq:alphaj}) we may write

 The rightmost expression can only increase if we replace $|q_0(x)|$ with a larger number.
 Thus, Proposition~\ref{prop:q1q0} yields

 Applying the triangle inequality to the denominator on the right hand side yields